Edward Williamson

 Edward William Williamson was the Bishop of Swansea and Brecon in the Church in Wales from 1939 until his death on 23 September 1953.

-Williamson was born on 22 April 1892.
-He was educated at The Cathedral School, Llandaff, Westminster School and Christ Church, Oxford, and was ordained in 1915.
+Williamson was born on 22 April 1892 as the only son to Edward Williamson, a solicitor in Cardiff, and Florence Frances Tipton.
+He was educated at The Cathedral School, Llandaff, Westminster School and Christ Church, Oxford, and was ordained in to the diaconate in 1914 and to the priesthood in 1916.